D2I-Group/dmmv/README.md

 ## 🔍About

 This is the official repository for NeurIPS 2025 paper "[Multi-Modal View Enhanced Large Vision Models for Long-Term Time Series Forecasting](https://arxiv.org/abs/2505.24003)".
-This paper proposes DMMV, a novel decomposition-based multi-modal view framework that leverages trend-seasonal decomposition and a novel backcastresidual based adaptive decomposition to integrate MMVs for LTSF.
+This paper proposes DMMV, a novel decomposition-based multi-modal view framework that leverages trend-seasonal decomposition and a novel backcast-residual based adaptive decomposition to integrate MMVs for LTSF.

 ### 🔧Framework

-Traditional time series forecasting models often rely on a single representation (e.g., numerical or visual), overlooking the complementary information that can be integrated across different modalities.
+Traditional time series forecasting models often rely on a single view (e.g., numerical, language, visual), overlooking the complementary information that can be integrated across different modalities.
 The Decomposition-based Multi-Modal View (DMMV) framework addresses this limitation by jointly modeling the numerical and visual perspectives of time series within a unified and lightweight architecture.

 As illustrated in Figure 1, DMMV consists of two variants, DMMV-S and DMMV-A.
-In DMMV-S, a moving-average kernel is applied to decompose the input series into seasonal and trend components.
-The seasonal part is handled by the Visual Forecaster, while the trend part is modeled by the Numerical Forecaster.
+- **DMMV-S**: Uses a moving-average kernel to decompose the series into seasonal and trend parts, processed by the Visual and Numerical Forecasters, respectively.

-In contrast, DMMV-A not only uses the Visual Forecaster to predict future seasonal sequences but also leverages its inductive bias toward periodicity to perform a backcast operation.
-This process reconstructs the seasonal component of the original sequence, allowing the residual (trend) part to be extracted and passed to the Numerical Forecaster for prediction.
+- **DMMV-A**: Leverages the Visual Forecaster for both forecasting and backcasting to reconstruct seasonal components, while the Numerical Forecaster models the residual trend.

 Both variants share the following core components:
-- Visual Forecaster: Utilizes a pre-trained Large Vision Model (LVM) to reconstruct the masked regions of input images, effectively capturing periodic and local patterns.
+- **Visual Forecaster**: Utilizes a pre-trained Large Vision Model (LVM) to reconstruct the masked regions of input images, effectively capturing periodic and local patterns.
-- Numerical Forecaster: A general series-to-series predictor that models global trends.
+- **Numerical Forecaster**: A general series-to-series predictor that models global trends.
 It can be implemented as a simple linear layer or a Transformer-based numerical forecaster such as PatchTST.
-- Fusion Gate: An adaptive gating mechanism that integrates the outputs from both views, balancing trend and periodic information to produce the final forecast.
+- **Fusion Gate**: An adaptive gating mechanism that integrates the outputs from both views, balancing trend and periodic information to produce the final forecast.